More

 FAQs

-Patch management automates the process of detecting, acquiring, testing, and deploying software patches across systems.
+Patch management automates detecting, acquiring, testing, and deploying software update patches across systems.
 It ensures that devices remain secure, compliant, and up-to-date, reducing the risk of exploitation by cyber threats and minimizing system downtime due to software issues.

-Patch management should be performed regularly, typically on a monthly basis, to ensure systems are protected against vulnerabilities.
+Patch management should be performed regularly, typically every month, to ensure systems are protected against vulnerabilities.
 However, critical patches should be applied immediately to mitigate security risks.
 Automating patch management can help maintain consistency and reduce the chance of delays.

-Effective patch management involves using software tools such as patch deployment systems, vulnerability scanners, and configuration management tools.
-These tools help identify, prioritize, and apply patches across systems to ensure security and stability.
+Effective patch management involves software tools such as patch deployment systems, vulnerability scanners, and configuration management tools.
+These tools help identify, prioritize, and apply patches across systems to ensure security and stability

 Renuka Shahane